karlll/iconic-iconset/README.md

 ## Usage

-Import the custom element definition, `<link rel="import" href="iconic-iconset.html">` and add an icon to your page,  `<iconic-iconset icon="thumb-up-md" />`
+Import the custom element definition, `<link rel="import" href="iconic-iconset.html">` and add an icon to your page,  `<iconic-iconset icon="thumb" type="smart" class="iconic-md">`

 See `demo.html` for further examples.
 To view the demo page, your browser should allow local XHRs.

 ## Limitations

-- `iconic.js`is not used, so a lot of the described features at http://useiconic.com does not work.
+- Smart icon features such as data attributes and Javascrip API is not mapped from `iconic.js`

 ## License